meltingscales/2019-team-07f/Reports/sprint-04/readme.md

 Without the `-f` flag, it will prompt you to confirm in case it was run accidentally.

-!!!
-TODO BELOW IS OLD. !!!

-Currently, there is no secret management.
-However, all passwords and other information is easy-to-locate, standardized, and will be easy to change.
-There is also no application metrics capture yet.

 # 3. Use of Data Store/Storage:

-Using MySQL to store user information, names, emails, etc.
+We are using MySQL 5.7 to store user information, names, emails, etc, and have the MySQL server on a completely separate box.

 We are planning on using iSCSI along with file paths to handle storing videos.
+We have a separate VM whose only purpose is to act as an iSCSI target (server) for the webserver to put large MP4/MP3 files.

-A table will be created to store information about the videos (ID, Title, date of creation…) as well as a field that will contact the path to access the video.
+A table will be created to store information about the videos (ID, Title, date of creation...) as well as a field that will contact the path to access the video.

-We currently have the ORM engine working and can store a “Person” object without writing any SQL code.
+We currently have the ORM engine working and can store a "Person" object without writing any SQL code.
-We have the MySQL server on a completely separate box.
-A separate box has been created to be a iSCSI target and act as a video storage server.
-The Web server will be configured as a iSCSI initiator so it will connect to the storage server which will act as a SCSI hard drive

-# 4. Data encrypted at rest:
+# 4. Data encryption at rest:

 Data is currently stored in plaintext in the MySQL database.

 Data encryption at rest is planned.

 Truecrypt for full disk encryption is also a good option to add to our security.

 # 5. Database makes use of master/slave replication:

-A single schema, there is currently no caching layer, and we use a single MySQL database.
+There is currently a single schema, there is no caching layer, and we use a single MySQL database.

 As the database is separated, it makes making master/slave boxes easier.

 # 6. Use of Responsive design:

-Using CSS to build multi platform of different scale monitor screens for clients.
-We havne't build the style for smaller screen devices.
+We do not need a framework to allow for responsive design.
+Plain CSS can achieve a clean, repeating, and responsive interface.

+We are using plain CSS to build responsive screens for clients.
+We plan to use mobile-first designs and use relative units and relative positioning to allow our interface to adapt to all screen sizes.

+    TODO add image when rebuild is done

-# 7. Use of https:
+# 7. Use of HTTP over SSL:

+## a.
+Self-signed certificates

 We currently have no certificates or self-signing mechanism.

+## b.
+Login authentication mechanism

+### i.
+How it works

-We are using JavaServer Faces (JSF) alongside a Server Filter and Session Managed Bean to authenticate users and ensure that only authenticated users may access certain pages.
+We are using Java Server Faces (JSF) alongside a Server Filter and a Session Managed Bean to authenticate users and ensure that only authenticated users may access certain pages.

 Our login authentication mechanism is currently working and authenticates to our database to provide access.
 This was done through Hibernate Query Language (HQL).

+### ii.
+How it's secured

+## c.
+Security assumptions

+### i.
+Firewall

-We have port 8080 open for HTTP.
+We have port 8080 open for HTTP, and only port 8080.

+### ii.
+Authentication keys

+Authentication keys are to be stored in `~/.ssh/id_rsa` on the host.

+These are RSA private keys.

+They are copied to the VM's disk, used to clone the git repository, and then immediately deleted from the VM.

+### iii.
+Seeding of usernames and passwords

-We do seed the database with 15 test users.
+We seed the database with 15 test users.

-We are making use of mkcert
+    TODO give code snippets

+### iv.
+Pre-seeding databases with schema and records

+Our only SQL script that gets executed, aside from inserting test data, is one that creates a schema called `searchable-video-library`.

+All tables are created from POJOs (Plain Old Java Objects) annotated with Hibernate annotations and are created at runtime of the Apache servlet.

+    TODO show annotations alongside table from intellij idea

 # 8. Use of user authentication:
 There is a session in the form of cookies, but no logic to differentiate users as sessions yet, but is currently being configured by pairing UserID with SessionID.